-All this forms part of the Tobacco and Vapes Bill, which was introduced to parliament on the 20th March 2024.
-It followed a lengthy consultation process in 2023, which saw nearly 70% of survey respondents(1) calling for a ban on disposable e-cigarettes.
+All this forms part of the wider legislation of the Tobacco and Vapes Bill, which was introduced to parliament on the 20th March 2024, following the government’s consultation on creating a smokefree generation and tackling youth vaping.

 Table of contents